relandboyle/application-list-generator/README.md

 ## A series of scripts to generate lists of top companies to target in the job hunt.

-Some of the biggest hurdles in the job search can be eliminated by generating a pre-vetted list of companies.
+Some of the biggest hurdles in the job search can be eliminated by generating a pre-vetted list of companies and letting that list guide your application process.
 Think of this as a To-Do list for job applications.
-Eliminate the indecision and the cognitive load of deciding where to apply next.
+Eliminate the indecision and the cognitive load of deciding where to apply next!
 <br><br>

 ### Contents